ipython-contrib/jupyter_contrib_nbextensions/README.md

 ```

 The inserted text will be selected, so that you can delete it by pressing
-backspace or delete, or you can just select another snippet to replace it.
+backspace or delete, or you can just select another snippet to replace it --
+and just to highlight what was inserted.

 Note that many of the snippets involve variable names prefixed with `bp_`.
 For
 example, a new numpy array is created as `bp_new_array`.
 These are